jskeet/DemoCode/Drums/index.md

 If a module is detected, you can load data from it with the two buttons in the second row:

-- Load the complete data for a module with the "Load all data from device" button
+- Load the complete data for a module with the "Load all data" button
-- Load a single kit by entering the kit number and clicking "Load single kit from device"
+- Load a single kit by entering the kit number and clicking "Load single"

 When loading a single kit, the value in the "Kit number" textbox should be an integer between 1 and 100.
 (If other modules are ever